TodePond/TodePondDotCom/wikiblogarden/art/cringe/readme.md

 When it came to editing, I found these *stupid little jokes* even more embarrassing, so I added extra cuts, titles, and effects to them, to try to make them less weird, and to try to make fun of myself.
 I don't think it helped.

+## ⛰️ SandPond Saga

+When I [first put my face on camera](https://youtu.be/nER7-DVLEjA), I found it very embarrassing.
+Editing the video was tough.
+It didn't help that I was wearing a stupid outfit in a public place.

 ## Shows

 I sometimes think back to certain shows that I performed in.
 Mainly the ones that went really badly.
 Sometimes it was my fault.
 Sometimes I was tangled up in someone else's mess.